 Three weeks from today is my brain surgery.
 Ironically, being a Thursday, I discovered there’s a tag on Twitter for #BrainTumorThursday.
 How fitting for my own brain tumor to be removed on a Thursday!

 I’ve been trying to think of what I can share about this situation that I haven’t already said.
 After all, the main purpose of my blog is to raise awareness.
 So I thought, maybe I’ll share what it feels like to have a brain tumor, emotionally as well as physically.
 I’ll give it a whirl.

-It all started with a migraine on January 2nd of this year.
+It all started with a migraine on January 2, 2016.
 I have a history of occasional migraines, so I didn’t think too much of it.
 Even when I had another migraine a few days later that actually sent me to the emergency room for rehydration and antiemetics, I didn’t think it was a big deal.
-When I’ve had migraines in the past, I’m typically very sensitive for a few days following the initial migraine, easily developing another without much stimulation.
+When I’ve had migraines in the past, I’m typically very sensitive for a few days following the initial migraine.
+I can easily developing another without much stimulation.